Equitable Growth Indicators (EGIs)

 and practice.

-We update the EGIs every three months at or shortly after 10 a.m. on the dates posted toward the bottom of this page.
+The EGIs are updated at or shortly after 10 a.m. on the dates posted toward the bottom of this page.

 The EGIs are not official estimates of the Federal Reserve Bank of New York, its President, the Federal Reserve System, or the Federal Open Market Committee.